How-to: Go to the Bathroom When Overlanding

 Toilets on the Go

-Overlanding vehicles are getting larger, and with all of that extra capacity comes the option to include a cassette or composting toilet inside your vehicle, camper, or trailer.
+Overland vehicles are getting larger, and with all of that extra capacity comes the option to include a cassette or composting toilet inside your vehicle, camper, or trailer.

 A cassette toilet is a compact solution that includes a small holding tank with a seat on top and a valve that separates the tank from the bowl.
-When you are ready to dump the tank, simply detach the seat from the tank and take it into any public restroom or RV dump station and pour it out.
+When you are ready to dump the tank, simply detach the seat from the tank and take it into any public restroom or RV dump station, and pour it out.

 READ MORE: How to: Leave No Trace for Overlanders